The Perfect Spicy Colombian Sauce (Ají Picante) for Empanadas

 • Green Onions, diced

-• Campari Tomatoes (or any sweet tomato) deseeded, peeled, and finely diced
+• Campari Tomatoes (or any sweet tomato) finely diced

 • Jalapeño Pepper